Community Life and Worship Program

 Semester of graduation: If the student has attended 10 CLWs for each semester of full-time enrollment, CLW attendance will not be required during the student’s semester of graduation as indicated on an approved degree plan.

 Under special circumstances, or in extreme cases, a student may apply for a CLW Waiver.
-CLW Waivers may be provided to students who cannot attend CLW events and who complete the appropriate request form (www.cn.edu/clw, or Campus Ministries House, 2214 Branner Avenue, adjacent to the Maddox Student Activities Center) and submit to the Campus Ministries Office within three weeks of the first day of classes.
-CLW waivers will normally be given to students who have conflicts resulting from curricular demands such as student teaching and nursing clinicals.
+CLW Waivers may be provided to students who have a conflict and cannot attend CLW events and who complete the appropriate request form (www.cn.edu/clw [under forms]) and submit within three weeks of the first day of classes.
+Various circumstances will be considered but not limited to: commuting, medical issues, children, and work scheduling.
 Student work schedules will be considered, but do not guarantee a waiver of the CLW requirement.